Exact Label Recovery in Euclidean Random Graphs: Proof of Impossibility (Theorem )

 \section{Proof of Impossibility (Theorem \ref{theorem:impossibility})}

 In this section, we show exact recovery is impossible under the conditions in Theorem \ref{theorem:impossibility}.
 We first establish part (a), which states that any estimator fails at exact recovery below the information-theoretic threshold. \cite{Abbe2021} proved this result holds for the two-community symmetric GSBM.
 We generalize their proof techniques to the GHCM.
+Since the Maximum a Posteriori (MAP) estimator is Bayes optimal, it suffices to show the MAP estimator fails with high probability.
+We further split the proof into two cases: $\lambda\nu_d < 1$ and $\lambda \nu_d \geq 1$.

+When $\lambda\nu_d < 1$, recall that the vertex visibility graph is a random geometric graph.
+The random geometric graph $RGG(d, n, x)$ is defined by distributing vertices within the $d$-dimensional unit torus by a Poisson point process of intensity $n$ and forming an edge between any pair of vertices whose distance is less than $x$.
+Re-scaling the volume $n$ torus by $1/n$ shows that the vertex visibility graph of $G$ is $RGG(d, \lambda n, (\frac{\log n}{n})^{1/d})$.
+We use the following result on isolated vertices in random geometric graphs.